nishaSTM/LogisticApplication/README.md

 # Instructions to Install
-1.Download the repository to your local machine
+- Download the repository to your local machine
-2.Open the repo using Android Stdio
+- Open the repo using Android Stdio
-3.Replace the google_map_key string with your key.
+- Replace the google_map_key string with your key.